Johnson & Johnson, Under Fire, Has Track Record Of Weathering Trouble

 Stock in Johnson & Johnson took a beating last week, as a trial got underway in Oklahoma.
 State officials there allege the giant company sparked a deadly public health crisis.
 The company's shares fell 4% last Wednesday and regained less than 1% the following day.

-The state of Oklahoma has accused the company of creating a "public nuisance" by over-supplying prescription painkillers.
+The state of Oklahoma has accused the company of creating a "public nuisance" by oversupplying prescription painkillers.

-"If you over-supply, people will die," said attorney Brad Beckworth, who is representing the state.
+"If you oversupply, people will die," said attorney Brad Beckworth, who is representing the state.

 Johnson & Johnson denies any wrongdoing.